bharagha/eal-2025.2.0/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 <!--
 **Sample Description**: Provide a brief overview of the application and its purpose.
 -->
-The Video Search and Summary (VSS) sample application helps developers create summary of long form video, search for the right video, and combine both search and summary pipelines.
+The Video Search and Summarization (VSS) sample application helps developers create a summary of long form video, search for the right video, and combine both search and summarization pipelines.
 This guide will help you set up, run, and modify the sample application on local and Edge AI systems.

 <!--
 **What You Can Do**: Highlight the developer workflows supported by the guide.